The Right Way to Implement Component-Based Design Systems

 - Which design concepts require mockups?
 Sometimes documentation will suffice for details that are ancillary or are better implemented in code.

-- Beyond the essentials, what content should be provided in the design system?
-Some examples are guidelines around responsiveness, animation, and state transitions, or oft-forgotten elements like empty states, loading states, and loading mechanisms.
+- What content should be provided in the design system?
+There will always be the basics, but consider aspects like responsiveness, animations, and state transitions, or easy-to-forget elements like empty and loading states.

-Once the design system is formed, it’s tempting to start building its corresponding component system right away.
-Jumping code-first is usually a mistake (unless you have unlimited time and budget).
-A little planning beforehand goes a long way.
+Once the design system is formed, it’s tempting to start building its corresponding components right away.
+Unless you have unlimited time and budget, jumping code-first is usually a mistake.
+Following a few steps at the onset can significantly upgrade the implementation process.

-First, the implementers will want to familiarize themselves with the design system.
-It’s time to read through it, ask questions, and have any conversations necessary to gain a thorough understanding.
-The design system isn’t just for reference; it’s a foundational, evolving document that is worth getting to know from the start.
+To form these estimates, developers will need to familiarize themselves with the design system.
+It’s time to read through the final designs, ask questions, and initiate any necessary conversations.
+The design system isn’t just for reference; it’s a foundational, evolving document that should be given its due attention from the start.